edsu/inkdroid.org/_posts/2017-11-13-prospectus.md

 Cubitt, S. (2016).
 Finite Media: Environmental Implications of Digital Technologies.
 Durham: Duke University Press.

+Hu, T. (2015).
+A Prehistory of the Cloud.
+Cambridge: MIT Press.

 Dourish, P. (2017).
 The Stuff of Bits: An Essay on the Materialities of Information.
 Cambridge: MIT Press.